atopile/atopile/docs/getting-started.md

 pipx install atopile
 ```

+Run `ato --version` to ensure the install worked.
+You might need to open a new terminal window for the `ato` command to be recognized.

 ??? question "How do I install `pipx`?"
     `pipx` has some dead simple installation instructions here: https://pipx.pypa.io/stable/installation/#installing-pipx